 Why should you consider bringing the testing in-house?

-Industries like pharmaceuticals, biotechnology and medical devices have a complex foundation of R&D. And in turn, these industries benefit from further development and honing of internal processes, which includes investing in analytical instrumentation.
+Markets like pharmaceuticals, biotechnology, and medical devices have a complex foundation of R&D. And in turn, these industries benefit from further development and honing of internal processes, which includes investing in analytical instrumentation.

 Having your own suite of analytical instrumentation supports a move towards real-time.
 Instead of waiting for data to come back from a lab, you can get better insights into your products and processes through the power of real-time.